 The author(s) disclosed receipt of the following financial support for the research, authorship, and/ or publication of this article: Ministry of Science, Technology and Space, Israel.

-Alvarez EC, Kawachi I and Romani JR (2017) Family social capital and health – A systematic review and redirection.
+References Alvarez EC, Kawachi I and Romani JR (2017) Family social capital and health – A systematic review and redirection.
 Sociology of Health and Illness 39(1): 5–29.

 Andersen MH, Ottesen L and Thing LF (2019) The social and psychological health outcomes of team sport participation in adults: An integrative review of research.
 Scandinavian Journal of Public Health 47(8): 832–850.